Namibia - The Namib Dunes and Great Escarpment

 When booking through Info-Namibia you will enjoy several advantages.
 Here are our most important conditions:

 - We do not charge any service fee for accommodation bookings.
 You pay what the accommodation would have charged you for a direct booking (exception: camping bookings).
 For more information please refer to our Terms & Conditions.

 - We offer a friendly and fast German and English speaking service.

 - When booking several accommodation facilities only one payment is made - either onto our German or Namibian account.

-- When booking all your accommodations of your safari or more than 10 accommodation facilities we offer an additional self-drive service.
-You receive a file with detailed route description, a Namibia map and a telephone list - with no extra costs.
+- When booking your complete self-drive safari and rental car with Info-Namibia we offer an additional self-drive service.
+You will receive a file with detailed route description, a Namibia map, a Namibian pre-paid telephone card, a telephone list and general information - with no extra costs.

 The Quiver tree